-In all these years of manufacturing attendance, the question I received most often, from friends, friends and acquaintances, was: which watch do you recommend?
-If I prefer not to give suggestions to ladies due to inevitable sexist inadequares, for males a vademcum is useful to avoid ugly sòle shots.
-I therefore find it beneficial to inspire a critical approach to choice, which is virtuous middle ground between the emotional surge and the brain pippone.
+In all these years of acquaintance with manufacturing, the question I received most often, from friends, friends and acquaintances, was: which watch do you recommend?
+If I prefer not to give suggestions to the ladies due to inevitable sexist inadequacies, for males a vademcum is useful to avoid bad blows.
+I therefore find it beneficial to inspire a critical approach to choice, one that is a virtuous middle ground between the emotional surge and the brainstem.

 Two necessary premises.
-First of all, we specify that the watch should not be understood as an investment, but as a lasting good.
-By durability I mean a good that can preserve its intrinsic value, if not commercial.
+First of all, we specify that the watch is not intended as an investment, but as a durable good.
+By durable I mean an asset that can preserve its intrinsic, if not commercial, value.
 Which is no small feat.
-Let's say that, contrary to what is believed, the watch is not an accessory, as can be a bow tie, scarf or wallet; he's a leader.
-That is, it dresses a part of the body that has specific measures and with which it must agree.
+Let's say then that, contrary to popular belief, the watch is not an accessory, how can it be a bow tie, a scarf or a wallet; is a leader.
+That is, it dresses a part of the body that has specific measures and with which it must be in agreement.

-sure the watch has its own harmony, which depends only on its own criteria.
-Functional harmony, which concerns the consonance between ends and means, the choice of materials and functions in relation to the destination; formal harmony, which relates to the relationship between the shape / size of the case and the shape / size of the caliber.
-A professional diver is designed to ply the depths above the underwater wetsuit, so sea monster measurements will also be justified.
-A dress watch will have to slide discreetly under the cuff of the shirt, so it is good to be smaller and thinner than the sporty Rolex that we like so much.
+Sure the clock has its own harmony, which depends only on its own criteria.
+Functional harmony, which concerns the consonance between ends and means, the choice of materials and functions in relation to the destination; formal harmony, which concerns the relationship between the shape / size of the case and the shape / size of the caliber.
+A professional diver is designed to plow the depths above the wetsuit, so even sea monster measurements will be justified.
+A dress watch will have to slide discreetly under the cuff of your shirt, so it's good to be smaller and thinner than the sporty Rolex we like so much.

-We will be able to observe a case of 43.2 millimetres in diameter, apparently plethora – like that of theIWC Portoghese Hand-Wound 8 Days – dress perfectly the caliber that animates it.
-On the contrary, seeing a more content only 41mm time, look clumsy bracalone if called to dress a very small movement - as for example in the Girard-Perregaux 1966 Ultra Slim, where the GP01800 measures 30 mm, engine that was also chosen because it was larger than the previous 26mm GP03300.
+We will be able to observe a 43.2 mm diameter case, apparently plethoric - like that of theIWC Portuguese Hand-Wound 8 Days - perfectly fit the caliber that animates it.
+On the contrary, to see a more contained 41mm tempo only, to look clumsy when called upon to dress a very small movement - as for example in the Girard-Perregaux 1966 Ultra Slim, where the GP01800 measures 30mm, an engine which was also chosen because it was larger than the previous 03300mm GP26.
 Then there is the shape of the caliber, which often does not follow that of the case.
-We are always a little moved when we can admire through the caseback a movement that is sartorially embedded even between the edges and curves that embrace it, as in the past Gondolo Tourbillon 5101p by Patek Philippe and in the Tank Cartier Collection Privée à heures sautantes or enjoy it without veils as in the recent and exquisite Skeletonized Tank Cintrée.
-However, as anticipated, the watch lives in relation to the wrist that carries it.
+We are always moved a little when we can admire through the caseback a movement that is sartorially encased even between the edges and curves that embrace it, as in the past Gondolo Tourbillon 5101p by Patek Philippe and in the Tank Cartier Collection Privée à heures sautantes or enjoy it without veils like in the recent and exquisite skeletonized Tank Cintrée.
+However, as anticipated, the watch lives in relation to the wrist that wears it.
 For complexion and complexion.
-The model that's good for my partner or my fiancée can stonate about me and vice versa.
-Take that into account.
+The model that looks good on my partner or girlfriend can be out of tune on me and vice versa.
+Take this into account.

-All this clarified, there are 5 moments - I will call them Phases in dessequio to our Premier - that I always suggest exploring scrupulously before hunting sound money.
-Four of these are unquestionably your prerogative – whether you are experienced or not - one requires specific skills.
+All this clarified, there are 5 moments - I will call them Phases in deference to our Premier - that I always suggest to explore carefully before hunting hard money.
+Four of these are entirely up to you - whether you are an expert or not - one requires specific skills.
 Let's see them together.

-Step 1: The watch must please at first glance.
-Lightning strikes are essential.
-You can learn to appreciate an object over time, even to take care of it for a lifetime, but if it hasn't electrocuted us immediately, something will always be missing.
+Phase 1: The watch must please at first glance.
+Love at first sight is essential.
+You can learn to appreciate an object over time, even to take care of it for a lifetime, but if it hasn't struck us immediately, something will always be missing.

-Step 3: Objective quality and blazon.
-Here you will need an expert, to evaluate caliber, finishes, construction solidity, prestige of the brand.
-Trend suggestions - even those led by the so-called high society - are not always reliable, unless you settle for an "aspirational" and "exhibiting" purchase.
-A watch can be beautiful, precise, well made and patrician… at the same time: let us take advantage of it!
+Phase 3: Objective quality and blazon.
+Here you will need an expert to evaluate the caliber, finishes, constructive solidity, prestige of the brand.
+Trend suggestions - even those guided by self-styled high society - are not always reliable, unless you are satisfied with an "aspirational" and "showy" purchase.
+A watch can be beautiful, precise, well made and patrician… at the same time: let's take advantage of it!

-Step 4: At this point a tax sorting: the budget.
-How much money do we keep in the bag?
-How willing are we really to put on the plate?
-Needless to knock on Richard Mille shop windows if we don't even have the money to make a monkey dance (any reference to the Perpetual Passion team is purely wanted).
-More dignified to admire of crumbs, pretending to read the plaque dedicated to the patriot Francesco Restelli.
+Phase 4: At this point a tax sorting: the budget.
+How much money do we have in our pockets?
+How much are we really willing to put on the plate?
+It is useless to knock on Richard Mille windows if we don't have the money to even make a monkey dance (any reference to the Perpetual Passion team is purely intentional).
+It is more dignified to admire from a glance, pretending to read the plaque dedicated to the patriot Francesco Restelli.